adamterlson/cairn/README.md

 Improve the structure of your React Native stylesheets by creating shared, global styles and then extending & overriding them directly from your components.
 Optionally add the provided middleware to get variable support, or write your own style-transforming middleware.

-Easily apply your inherited stylesheet with a simpler, yet more powerful, selector-based, spread syntax: `{...style('foo bar')}` instead of with the wordy (and sometimes long) basic `style={[styles.foo, styles.bar]}` sytnax.
+You can even group all of your style-related attributes into one stylesheet, regardless of whether they're applied via the `style` attribute or a separate one (e.g. `underlayColor` on [`TouchableHighlight`](https://facebook.github.io/react-native/docs/touchablehighlight.html)).

-You can even group all of your style-related attributes into one stylesheet, regardless of whether they're implemented via the `style` attribute or a separate one (e.g. `underlayColor` on [`TouchableHighlight`](https://facebook.github.io/react-native/docs/touchablehighlight.html)).
+These styles and props are applied with a simpler, yet more powerful, selector-based, spread syntax: `{...style('foo bar')}` instead of with the wordy (and sometimes super long) basic `style={[styles.foo, styles.bar]}` sytnax.

 Instead of trying to shim a CSS preprocessor, Cairn embraces the power ([and advantages](https://facebook.github.io/react-native/docs/style.html)) of JavaScript-based styling.